Certificate IV in Optical Dispensing - HLT47815

 This program is delivered in both traineeship and non-traineeship modes.

-Gain the practical knowledge and skills to develop your career in optical dispensing.
+Gain practical knowledge and skills to develop your career in optical dispensing.

-They are also trained to perform spectacle repairs and fitting of lenses into frames as part of a unique fashion, health and technology-based industry.
+You will also be trained to perform spectacle repairs and fitting of lenses into frames as part of a unique fashion, health and technology-based industry.

-The optical dispensing program is also available as a traineeship.
-If taking this program in traineeship mode, you need to be employed as an optical dispenser during the program.
+The optical dispensing course is also available as a traineeship.
+If you take this program in traineeship mode, you need to be employed as an optical dispenser.
 You’ll combine on-the-job learning with classroom studies.

 You will have access to online resources through the myRMIT student portal.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

 You will attend five workshops over the course of 18 months.
 Each workshop runs for five days.

 You’ll learn how spectacles and contact lenses work to correct vision.
 You will also develop the skill to select the most appropriate optical appliances for your client.

 You will develop skills to be able to deliver service to customers, sell products and services, and analyse and achieve sales targets.